Research

 Robot Team

-• 2018 – Arnold the pentathlete and Eugene the soccer player (in honor of the 2018 FIFA World Cup)
+• 2018 – Arnold, the pentathlete robot, and Eugene, the soccer player robot (in honor of the 2018 FIFA World Cup)